zhyuk/zhyuk/README.md

 ### Hi👋 I'm JiHyuk Choi
 ---
-I'm Studying at Kaywon University of Art & Design.
+I'm Studying at Kaywon University of Art & Design.<br>
 I’m currently learning javascript, jQuery
 <!--
 **zhyuk/zhyuk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.